superdav42/wp-multisite-waas/.wiki/the-wp-ultimo-affiliate-program.md

 You can manage and view all of your affiliate memberships, referrals and payouts on your Affiliate Hub.
 ![](https://docs.nextpress.us/uploads/ce97a82d-ab63-4a43-bfa3-eb62e10e29bf.png)

-## **How does WP Ultimo’s affiliate program work?**
+## **How does WP Multisite WaaS’s affiliate program work?**

-If you become a WP Ultimo affiliate you will have a referral URL to sell WP Ultimo on your website, page or other social network.
+If you become a WP Multisite WaaS affiliate you will have a referral URL to sell WP Multisite WaaS on your website, page or other social network.

 Each sale made through this link gives you a 20% commission on the license value.